 Contract Performance Monitoring is the acquisition, review, and reporting of information about Brevard Family Partnership's external services.
 This includes monitoring Case Management Agency's compliance and other providers' compliance with the contract's terms and conditions, both administrative and programmatic.
-In order to maximize Brevard Family Partnership's limited resources and minimize disruption to the Case Management Agency (CMA), contract monitoring will integrate administrative and programmatic elements to the greatest extent possible.
-All efforts will be made to reduce duplicative activities and conduct coordinated contract monitoring across jurisdictional boundaries.
+In order to maximize Brevard Family Partnership's limited resources and minimize disruption to the Case Management Agency (CMA), contract monitoring I integrates administrative and programmatic elements to the greatest extent possible.
+All efforts will are made to reduce duplicative activities and conduct coordinated contract monitoring across jurisdictional boundaries.

 Utilization Management is a process to ensure that children receive services at the level and intensity needed for their wellbeing.
 Many children who enter the dependency system have significant mental health issues and behavioral challenges.
-Some require more intensive programs than foster, group or relative care.
+Some require more intensive programs than foster, group, or relative care.

 Placement decisions for children in licensed out of home care, with enhanced mental health or behavior needs, are made with consideration of the child's functioning as evaluated by the BFP Assessment Specialist.
-A standardized assessment tool will also be used to help determine the appropriate level of care.
+A standardized assessment tool may also help determine the appropriate level of care.
 The Child and Adolescent Functional Assessment Scale (CAFAS) or another agreed upon assessment tool is completed by the Assessment Specialist.
-This tool will be administered upon the child's entry into in licensed out of home care.
-The CAFAS may be readministered upon request and consultation with BFP during the child's time in care to evaluate appropriateness of placements.
-The use of this tool will also be used to track improvements in the child's well-being.
-Children placed in a level of care higher than foster care will be reviewed by the Clinical Services Supervisor during the Clinical Review process, utilizing CAFAS scores and eligibility criteria.
+Children placed in a level of care higher than foster care will be reviewed by the BFP Clinical team during the Clinical Review process, utilizing the Comprehensive Behavioral Health Assessment, Suitability Assessment and other criteria such as a Bio-Psychosocial Assessment.